Now Only: Overview

 The lyrics deal with a number of topics such as the life Elverum and Castrée lived, "the absurdity of the bigger picture" of Elverum's life and Elverum playing the songs in public.
 Like in A Crow Looked at Me, time plays a significant role, with the range of events and dates being more extensive.
 The lyrics takes on a more direct descriptive manner rather the than the poetic style of his music before Castrée's death.
 In comparison to A Crow Looked at Me the lyrics are "stranger, sometimes facetious".

 Elverum described the songs present on the album as "deeper and broader" than those on A Crow Looked at Me.
 Elverum sings in a direct, sing-speaking, "stream-of-consciousness" manner.
 Despite every song dealing explicitly with Castrée, the central focus of the album is Elverum and his perspective on death.
 His perspective ranges from "ruminative, cosmic existentialism to carefully observed banality".

 The songs are musically similar to those on A Crow Looked at Me but longer, averaging seven minutes each, compared to A Crow Looked at Me's averaged less than four minutes.
 Elverum explained that the reason for this change was his interest in "having a more nuanced conversation."
 They have also been said to feature "richer instrumentation".

 The songs also feature multiple movements and follow non-linear narratives.
-Just like A Crow Looked at Me the theme of the absurdity of performing initmate material in public while pretending otherwise is present as is the theme of contextualising death, particularly in the song "Two Paintings by Nikolai Alstrup".
+Just like A Crow Looked at Me the theme of the absurdity of performing intimate material in public while pretending otherwise is present as is the theme of contextualising death, particularly in the song "Two Paintings by Nikolai Alstrup".
 The theme of "shifts in memory and posterity" which Elverum called the theme of album is also present, such as in songs like "Distortion".
 The role of art within the grieving process is also a recurring motif.